Visualizing Israeli airstrikes on Iran and retaliation in maps

 By Renée Rigdon, Lou Robinson, Soph Warnes, Annette Choi, Amy O’Kruk, Rachel Wilson, Thomas Bordeaux, Annoa Abekah-Mensah, Avery Schmitz, Rosa de Acosta, Teele Rebane, Isaac Yee and Gianluca Mezzofiore, CNN

-(CNN) — Israel’s unprecedented strike on Iran’s Ministry of Defense headquarters in Tehran, along with other locations tied to Iran’s nuclear program, has triggered a days-long exchange of missile attacks between the two countries.
-Tensions have only escalated since, and the death toll is rising.
+(CNN) — Israel’s unprecedented strikes on Iranian nuclear facilities and other military sites have triggered a days-long exchange of missile attacks between the two countries.

 At least 224 people have been killed in Iran since hostilities began Friday, the country’s health ministry said Sunday, as cited by Iranian state media.
 Meanwhile, 24 people had been killed in Israel as of Monday morning, according to the Israeli Prime Minister’s Office.